-Discretionary income refers to forms of income that are within the court’s discretion whether or not to include them in computing the parent’s gross income.
-Discretionary income is usually benefits received by the parent on top of the usual salary they are receiving.
-Such benefits may include, but are not limited to the following:
+Discretionary income refers to forms of income that are within the court’s discretion to include in computing the parent’s gross income.
+Discretionary income is often employment benefits received by the parent in addition to salary.
+Such benefits may include, but are not limited to, the following:

 - Company car or car allowance provided by an employer

 - Expense accounts

 Despite the principles of child support codified in Fam.
 C § 4053 which leads to most forms of income being included in the calculation, not all kinds of benefits are treated as income.
 Although some California cases have held that trial courts have the discretion to treat any benefits as income to the extent that it reduces the party’s living expenses, this approach has been criticized and is not often followed by judges.
 This so-called blanket approach appears to go beyond what is contemplated by law.
 Fam C §4058(a)(3) clearly confined itself to employment benefits and does not extend to “anything that reduces living expenses.”
 In any case, most judges avoid taking a blanket approach that includes anything that reduces living expenses as income.